Fearing defeat, May delays Britain's long-awaited vote on Brexit

 Brexit Threatens to Shatter Northern Ireland's Fragile PeaceOct.
 17, 201706:05

-In an attempt to address this, she said she would go back to her European colleagues to seek "assurances" that there would never be a need to use the so-called Irish backstop, an insurance policy to avoid a return to a "hard" border in Ireland.
+In an attempt to address this, she said she would go back to her European colleagues to seek "assurances" that there would never be a need to use the backstop.

+European officials have made it clear they will not accept any attempt to change the deal they negotiated with May.
+In any case, many experts predict that, even if the prime minister were to get some tweaks, it would likely not be enough to convince the 100-plus of her own lawmakers who would need to be persuaded not to rebel.

 Compounding the sense of chaos Monday was that May's aides and allies had insisted to reporters only hours before her statement that Tuesday's vote would proceed.